aniruddhochat/FUSE-File-System-Using-Google-Cloud/README.md

 ## FUSE: File system in user space using Google Cloud Storage

 ### Introduction.
 This repository deals with designing, developing, and implementing a robust file system by mounting directory in the Virtual Machine and maintaining a cloud object storage.

 A file system in user space (Fuse) has been implemented to handle various file system calls and redirect the same to Google Cloud Storage buckets.

 All the basic file system calls, and directory calls have been handled while creating the file system.

 Docker containerization has also been implemented to scale this file system further in a distributed system.
 Benchmarking of I/O operations, bandwidth and latency have been included using FIO.

+The original C implementation can be found at [3].

 ![System Architecture - FUSE](./GCP-FUSE.png)

 ### Prerequisites.
 •	Install Google SDK in your local machine to access Google Cloud Platform.
 •	A Google Cloud account with active credits and projects are required.
 •	Clone this Repo.
 •	Create a VM Instance on Google Cloud (Included in the `VirtualMachineCreation.sh` bash script) and install requirements from the `installRequirements.sh`.
 •	Create a Bucket and Blob in Google Cloud Storage (Not included in the Bash script since I created it manually and did not get the equivalent CLI command).
 •	Mention respective bucket and blob details in the `configFile.py`.

 ### Initial Setup and Instructions.